jaredallard/orlcs-overlay/readme.md

 This is then polled by the web component every 1000ms.
 Eventually I'll make this better, but I needed a quick way to do this.

+## Controller

+A controller is accessible via http://localhost:3000/controller, this allows you to start games and modify the current dashboard.
+Games are loaded from `games.json` on startup.

 ### Changing the logo

 Replace `logo.svg` in `src/` with something else.
 If you want to use a non svg you'll want to update the import path as well (grep for `logo.svg`)